-- The instrument at the water quality monitoring station on Flora Creek was deployed on June 7th, 2022 and removed on October 19th, 2022 for the winter season. - Deployment periods ranged from 41 to 50 days. - In most cases, weather related events or increases/decreases in water level explain the data fluctuations. - Most values recorded were within ranges as suggested by the CCME Water Quality Guidelines for the Protection of Aquatic Life. - The instrument performed well for the 2022 season with no issues.
-The station however, had issues transmitting the water quality data.
-A power issue was discovered and rectified, and the data transmitted from then on. - Water temperature followed the seasonal trend of increasing during the summer and decreasing into the fall.
-Water temperature corresponded with air temperature. - All pH values were within the acceptable range of the CCME Water Quality Guidelines for Protection of Aquatic Life. - Specific conductivity fluctuated within a small range during the 2022 deployment season. - When the water was warmest, dissolved oxygen values were below the minimum CCME Water Quality Guideline for the Protection of Aquatic Life for Cold Water Biota at Early Life Stages of 9.5 mg/l.
+- The instrument at the water quality monitoring station on Flora Creek was deployed on July 25th, 2024 and removed on October 17th, 2024 for the winter season. - Deployment periods ranged from 29 to 55 days. - In most cases, weather related events or increases/decreases in water level explain the data fluctuations. - Most values recorded were within ranges as suggested by the CCME Water Quality Guidelines for the Protection of Aquatic Life. - The instrument performed well for the 2024 season with no issues. - Water temperature corresponded with increases/decreases in air temperature.
+Water temperature followed seasonal trends. - All pH values were within the acceptable range of the CCME Water Quality Guidelines for Protection of Aquatic Life. - Specific conductivity increased during the 2024 deployment season. - When the water was warmest, dissolved oxygen values were below the minimum CCME Water Quality Guideline for the Protection of Aquatic Life for Cold Water Biota at Early Life Stages of 9.5 mg/l.
 All values were above the CCME Water Quality Guideline for the Protection of Aquatic Life for Cold water Biota at Other Life Stages of 6.5 mg/l. - This station tends to have high turbidity values.
 Highest values usually occur during the late winter melt/freshet.
-There were also turbidity spikes noted after significant rainfall events.
+Turbidity spikes were also noted after some significant rainfall events.